Return to Work

 The Royal College of Surgeons of Edinburgh is committed to supporting its Members and Fellows at all stages of their career, and whilst we recognise that most of the current initiatives are aimed at trainees, we are trying hard to extend this to Consultants and SAS doctors.
 We welcome any feedback at comms@rcsed.ac.uk and are keen to promote any resources or evidence of best practice.

-We have in-depth guidance on the following:
+We have in-depth guidance on the following

 Returning to training after an absence

-Around 10% of postgraduate doctors in training take approved time out of programme at any time.
+Around 10% of postgraduate doctors in training take approved time out-of-programme at any time.
 (HEE Supported Return to Training Report) There can be a number of reasons why trainees take time out.
 Absences may be planned or unplanned and can be for differing lengths of time.
 Some of the most commons reasons for having time out of training are:

 • Parental leave/caring responsibilities